cowsay/echconfig/README.md

 All processing occurs client-side in your browser:
 - No data is sent to any server except DNS queries
-- DNS queries are sent to the selected provider (Google or Cloudflare)
+- DNS API queries are sent to the selected provider (Google or Cloudflare)
 - No tracking or analytics

 ## License